Robert Carney

 Robert Bostwick Carney (March 26, 1895 – June 25, 1990) was an admiral in the United States Navy who served as commander-in-chief of the NATO forces in Southern Europe (1951–1953) and then as Chief of Naval Operations (1953–1954) during the Eisenhower administration.
+He was the father in law of Joseph K. Taussig Jr.

 Early years

 Born in Vallejo, California, Carney graduated from the United States Naval Academy in 1916.
 He served in World War I, seeing combat against German U-boats.

 Between wars

 Carney served as Flag Secretary to Admiral Louis R. de Steiguer during the mid-1920s during de Steiguer's time in command of various battleship forces.
 Their relationship was not happy, mainly due to de Steiguer's imperious manner described by Carney as "constant pressure, irascibility, criticism, and unpleasantness".

 Famously, Carney eventually marched into de Steiguer's cabin, snapped, "Admiral, I just want to tell you I think you are a goddamn rotten son of a bitch," and stormed out.
 After failing to retrieve Carney with a Marine orderly, de Steiguer visited Carney's cabin in person, said, "Sonny, you've been working too hard.
-You and I are going ashore" after which he took Carney on an epic drinking binge.
+You and I are going ashore" after which he took Carney on an drinking binge.
 Carney ultimately concluded that his three years with de Steiguer had been a valuable experience, but not one he would have chosen to repeat.